RoshanNindrai/RBImagePickerController/README.md

 TO DO:
 ============

-1. To add support for controlling the amount of images that can be selected.
-2. To display the # of pictures that are currently selected.
+1. To display the # of pictures that are currently selected.

 LICENSE:
 ============